gne-ldh/Quadsquad/README.md

 # PARKING PROBLEM

-This application will help parking space provider to manage parking space by first asking maximum capacity of parking.
+This application will help the parking space provider to manage parking space by first asking for maximum parking capacity.
 The code is written in python using following frameworks:

 a. numpy